<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://jasminacibic.org/?post_type=exhibition&#038;p=3738</guid>

 <description><![CDATA[Jasmina Cibic’s The Gift Ecology continues the artist’s exploration of the anthropological concept of the gift and its inherent obligations of circulation and reciprocity, as succinctly described by Marcel Mauss in his seminal essay The Gift.
-At Void Art Centre, Cibic focuses on the extractivism of both nature and culture within the history of political gifting—particularly gifts that &#8230; <a href="http://jasminacibic.org/exhibitions/the-gift-ecology/">Continued</a>]]></description>
+At Void Art Centre, Cibic focuses on the extractivism of both nature and culture within the history of political gifting—particularly gifts that &#8230; <a href="https://jasminacibic.org/exhibitions/the-gift-ecology/">Continued</a>]]></description>

 <content:encoded><![CDATA[<div class="the-content"><p style="color: #000000;">Jasmina Cibic’s<span class="apple-converted-space"> </span><em>The Gift Ecology</em><span class="apple-converted-space"> </span>continues the artist’s exploration of the anthropological concept of the gift and its inherent obligations of circulation and reciprocity, as succinctly described by Marcel Mauss in his seminal essay<span class="apple-converted-space"> </span><em>The Gift</em>.
 At Void Art Centre, Cibic focuses on the extractivism of both nature and culture within the history of political gifting—particularly gifts that supported the construction of transnational spheres of influence through soft power strategies.</p>